kpulkit29/Flash-Loader/README.md

 Find it [here](https://www.npmjs.com/package/flash-loader)

 # How to install and run ?
-`
-#To install
+  - #To install run in you project directory
-npm i flash-loader@0.1.2
+  - npm i flash-loader

-#Import in you project and run
+  - #Then import in your project to use it
-import FlashLoader from "flash-loader";
+  - import FlashLoader from "flash-loader";

+ # Modes

+ The flash loader expects two props (otherwise shows default)
+    - type - string
+    - open - bool

+ 1. Running flash

+ running loader appears when type is set to "runbarry"

+ Here is an example

+ `<FlashLoader open={true} type="runbarry"/>`

+ 2. Rotate Flash

+ It appears when type is set to "rotate"

+ `<FlashLoader open={true} type="rotate"/> `

+ 3. Jump Flash

+ It appears when type is set to "jump"

-`
+ `<FlashLoader open={true} type="jump"/> `

+ # Hang in!
+New updates coming in a ⚡️